wkallhof/iron-beard/README.md

 * `SiteTitle` : This is the title to display for your generated site.
 This will be propagated to things like the browser tab.

 * `IndexFileName` : This is the file name that should be display as the root in any directory.
-For example, if you had a `/projects` folder and you wanted a page to represent your projects, you'd put a file `/projects/index.cshtml` into that diretory, which will be loaded when a user goes to `/projects` in their browser
+For example, if you had a `/projects` folder and you wanted a page to represent your projects, you'd put a file `/projects/index.cshtml` into that directory, which will be loaded when a user goes to `/projects` in their browser

 * `LayoutFileName` : This is the layout file used to wrap your `.cshtml` and `.md` files.
 IronBeard will look for this file to determine the layout to use.